-Since the founding of the organization in 1994, the Center for Collaborative Education's work has focused on a vision of equitable, democratic learning environments in which all students can thrive.
+Since our founding in 1994, CCE's work has focused on a vision of equitable, democratic learning environments in which all students can thrive.
 Our current work focuses on four strategic program areas: District and School Design; Instruction and Assessment; Research, Evaluation and Policy; and Leadership Development.
-In these areas, CCE works directly with educators and other professionals in schools, districts, and states to increase educational access and opportunity, with particular attention to groups that have historically been underserved and whose voices have been largely absent from education and policy discussions: students of color, low-income populations, and English Language Learners.
+In these areas, we work directly with educators and other professionals in schools, districts, and states to increase educational access and opportunity, with particular attention to groups that have historically been underserved and whose voices have been largely absent from education and policy discussions: students of color, low-income populations, and English Language Learners.

 - Provide barrier-free cultures for any student group, particularly students within historically underserved groups, in which respect and dialogue are the norm